ITU-BDSA2024-GROUP19/Chirp/docs/report.md

 ## Team work

+### What tasks remain unresolved

+All features for the _Chirp!_ application have been completed.
+The last unresolved tasks are refinements that would have been nice to have for a smoother user experience.

+These include:

+- An exception when the user attempts to confirm the same email for a second account
+- The ability for users logged in through github, to delete their account without creating a password
+- Small refactorings, enabling easier readability of our code base

+As for our test suite, testing for the `AuthorRepository` and the forget me feature has not been completed.

+(PICTURE OF PROJECT BOARD)

+### Our development workflow

 When a new task arises, an issue is created on github using it's build-in ticket system.

 The issue is then created based on a set of rules shown in our `README.md` file, including: